Pistonight/Goldened-Shrines/README.md

 This is how this project works

 Submission:
-1. People submit video containing the segment to me
+1. People submit video containing the segment(s) to me
-2. I look at the video, extract the segment from the video and re-encoding it if needed
+2. I extract the segment(s) from the video and crop the video if needed
 3. I time the segment, reject if slower than existing
 4. If accepted, I make sure the audio level is good when mixed with other segments
 5. I upload the segment to Google Cloud and include the segment information in the project